zDreamiii/SurvivalUtils/README.md

 ## Overview
 Currently, there are 5 commands available:

 - `/heal` — Restores your health to full.
-Requires permission `survivalutils.heal`.
 - `/feed` — Fills your hunger bar completely.
-Requires permission `survivalutils.feed`.
 - `/repair` — Repairs the item you’re holding.
-Requires permission `survivalutils.repair`.
 - `/craft` — Opens the crafting table.
-Requires permission `survivalutils.workbench`.
 - `/gamemode <0-3|name>` — Changes your game mode using the classic Minecraft numbers (0 = Survival, 1 = Creative, 2 = Adventure, 3 = Spectator) or the usual game mode names.
-Requires permission `survivalutils.gamemode`.
   *This command brings back the original numeric way to switch game modes!*

 ## Installation